djengineer/flask-python3-starter-kit/README.md

 ### by © djengineer 2018
 Date updated: 02 April 2018

+## Purpose:
+This starter kit includes a starting bootstrap jumbotron template using bootstrap-4.0.0, python3.6.2 in the virtual environment.
+You can check the items installed in the requirements.txt.

+This is a basic template to jumpstart lightweight python webapps using the base Flask, or Flask-RESTful if you are creating an api backend.

 ## This doc includes:
 - pip packages
 - other files